-The following table sets forth the fees billed by PricewaterhouseCoopers LLP for audit and other services rendered:
+The following table sets forth the fees billed by Ernst & Young LLP for audit and other services rendered:

-Year Ended De Year Ended December 31,
+Year Ended December 31,

-2013 2012
+2015 2014

-Audit Fees (1) \$ 2,012,872 \$ 303,441
+Audit Fees(1) \$804,400 \$798,180

-Audit-related Fees - -
+Audit-related Fees

-Tax Fees (2) 32,750 20,140
+Tax Fees(2) 36,200

-All Other Fees -
+All Other Fees(3) 66,995

-\$ 2,045,622 \$ 323,581
+\$840,600 \$865,175

-- (1) Audit fees include fees and out-of-pocket expenses, whether or not yet invoiced, for professional services provided in connection with the audit of our annual financial statements and review of our quarterly financial statements, and also include fees for our IPO, review of our registration statements, and services provided in connection with other SEC filings. - (2) Tax fees consist of federal and state tax compliance and planning, tax advice and preparation of tax returns.
+- (1) Audit fees include fees and out-of-pocket expenses, whether or not yet invoiced, for professional services provided in connection with the audit of our annual financial statements and review of our quarterly financial statements. - (2) Tax fees consist of federal and state tax compliance and planning, tax advice and preparation of tax returns. - (3) All other fees consist of fees for professional services provided in connection with our acquisition of Allegro Diagnostics Corp. and other accounting consultations.